scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[1:1]** He who had bred me up sold a certain young maid at Rome; whom when I saw many years after, I remembered her, and began to love her as a sister.
-It happened some time afterwards, that I saw her washing in the river.
-Tyber; and I reached out my hand unto her, and brought her out of the river,
+It happened some time afterwards, that I saw her washing in the river Tyber; and I reached out my hand unto her, and brought her out of the river,

 **[1:2]** And when I saw her I thought with myself, saying, How happy should I be if I had such a wife, both for beauty and manners.
 This I thought with myself; nor did I think any thing more.
-But not long after, as I was walking, and musing on these thoughts, I began to honour this creature of God, thinking with myself; how noble and beautiful she was.
+But not long after, as I was walking, and musing on these thoughts, I began to honour this creature of God, thinking with myself how noble and beautiful she was.

 **[1:3]** And when I had walked a little, I fell asleep; and the spirit caught me away, and carried me through a certain place towards the right hand, through which no man could pass.
 It was a place among rocks, very steep, and unpassable for water.